Gymnastics: Flying rings

 Flying rings was an event similar to still rings, but with the performer executing a series of stunts while swinging.
 It was a gymnastic event sanctioned by both the NCAA and the AAU until the early 1960s.

 Club swinging

 Club swinging, a.k.a.
-Indian clubs, was an event in Men's Artistic Gymnastics sometime up until the 1950s.
-It was similar to the clubs in both Women's and Men's Rhythmic Gymnastics but much simpler with few throws allowed.
-It was practice.
+Indian clubs, was an event in men's artistic gymnastics sometime up until the 1950s.
+It was similar to the clubs in both women's and men's rhythmic gymnastics, but much simpler, with few throws allowed.
 It was included in the 1904 and 1932 Summer Olympic Games.